odpi/egeria/open-metadata-implementation/user-interfaces/presentation-server/nodejs/src/client/components/RepositoryExplorer/README.md

 ### Configuration
 The Repository Explorer View Service is an Integration View Service and is configured using `IntegrationViewServiceConfig`.
 This contains the name and status of the View Service and also contains a list of the resources that the Rex interface is permitted to access.
-These resources are platforms and servers that will appear in the selectors in the Rex interface.
+These resources are the platforms and servers that the user will be able access.
+The configured servers will appear in the selectors in the Rex interface.
 All requests to the Repository Explorer View Service REST API are based on these configured named resources.
-When a user selects a platform name or server name from the selector lists, the interface sends the resource name to the Repository Explorer View Service, which resolves the platform or server name to a resource endpoint to identify the URL needed to send a request to the platform or server.
+When a user selects a server name from the selector list, the interface sends the resource name to the Repository Explorer View Service, which resolves the server name to a resource endpoint to identify the URL needed to send a request to the server.

 In the Repository Explorer View Service configuration, the view service administrator configures a list of Resource Endpoints to represent platforms and servers.
 Every `ResourceEndpointConfig` needs a `resourceCategory`, which is set to either `"Platform"` or `"Server"`.
 A platform `ResourceEndpointConfig` must have a unique `platformName` and a `platformRootURL` and can have an optional `description` property.
 A server `ResourceEndpointConfig` for a server must have a `serverName` and the `platformName` of a configured platform resource endpoint.
 A server can have an optional `description` property.
 In an Egeria deployment, a server may be deployed to multiple platforms - this is typically used for clustering - and a server ResourceEndpointConfig contains a property called serverInstanceName which must be unique and is used to name a specific instance of a server.
 For example, you could configure a pair of server resource endpoints called "Server1@PlatformA" and "Server1@PlatformB".
 The serverInstanceName is used to display the resource in the user interface selector lists.